louisfaury/cruxponent/content/post/mdp_basics_3.md

-It turns that in our finite setting this is enough to guarantee the convergence of PI in a _finite number of iterations_.
+It turns out that in our finite setting this is enough to guarantee the convergence of PI in a _finite number of iterations_.
-Indeed, in the finite case there exists only a finite number of decision-rules (precisely $\vert\mathcal{A}\vert^{\vert\mathcal{S}\vert}$ many ones) and the PI algorithm exhaust them in increasing order of their discounted return.
+Indeed, in the finite case, there exists only a finite number of decision-rules (precisely $\vert\mathcal{A}\vert^{\vert\mathcal{S}\vert}$ many ones) and the PI algorithm exhausts them in increasing order of their discounted return.
 Note that no loop over the policies can arise since the equality case
 $v\_\lambda^{\pi\_{t+1}} \leq J\_\lambda^{\pi\_{t}}$ implies that:
 $$